symondsandson/dnsmasq-local/README.md

 Any Dnsmasq setting that is a boolean key with no value (e.g. `proxy_dnssec`) can be set to true or false to be enabled or disabled, respectively.

+    default['dnsmasq_local']['config'] = {}

+Any key+value can be set under this namespace and it will be merged into the default Dnsmasq environment variables.
+Keys will be automatically upcased before being rendered into the final service config.

 Resources
 =========